andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/02-saetre.md

 I've dispossessed myself of my phone out of pure stupidity.
 I quickly about face and sprint back down the up escalator in the hopes that Dani hasn't driven away yet.

-Dani agreed to chauffer me to the airport in exchange for the use of my car while I'm gone (but mostly because she's a good person).
-I see her just as I bound through one set of sliding doors & she through another, passing each other like the spinning bookcase scene from *Young Frankenstein*.
+Dani is a friend from my apartment who agreed to drive me to the airport in exchange for using my car while I'm gone.
+Dani is a friend from my apartment who is sprinting into the terminal with my phone.

+I see her just as I bound through one set of sliding doors & she through another, headed in opposite directions.
 She's halfway to the escalator before she hears my shouts echo through the terminal.
-She spins around and we exchange wide eyed looks of relief.
+She turns around and we exchange wide eyed looks of relief.

 "You went into the terminal and your music kept playing and I was like 'damn, your bluetooth range is great!
 Then looked down and saw your phone.'"

 "Thank you so much Dani.
 I am a moron."

-Catastrophe averted, my situation improves considerably when the American Airlines kiosk offers me a seat in first class for $45.
+Catastrophe averted, my situation improves considerably when the bag drop kiosk offers me a seat in first class for $45.
 That's a damn good deal, I'll take that deal.
-I am on holiday after all.

 The flight to JFK is quick and easy, but not too quick to forego a few Goose Island IPAs.

-I drop my bags at cousin Michael's place in Crown Heights then hop on the 4 express train to Brooklyn Heights to meet
-Michael and our other cousin Brett who is visiting for the weekend.
+I drop my bags to take the 4 express train to Brooklyn Heights to meet cousin Michael and our other cousin Brett who is visiting for the weekend.
 I meet the gang on the Brooklyn Promenade overlooking lower Manhattan and my favorite stone tower hybrid cable stayed/suspension bridge.

 I meet Brett's girlfriend Cat and finally meet Michael's boyfriend Shane, who I have just missed on my last couple trips to the city.
-We stroll along the promenade then duck into The Binc for a round of cocktails.
+We stroll along the promenade then duck into ______ for a round of cocktails.
 I order up a Reykjavik 101, which seems like the most Viking of all the cocktails.
 The star of the cocktail is Aquavit, a Scandinavian neutral-grain or potato based liquor often flavored with caraway seeds.